Coronavirus (COVID-19) Infection Prevention & Control Policy

 - Unfortunately I won’t be able to offer refreshments, but you are welcome to bring along your own bottled water if you would like to.

 I will do all that I can to make your appointment as safe, comfortable and enjoyable as possible.
 If you have any concerns or questions, please do let me know and I will do what I can to help.

-- In order to minimise the handling of cash, I would ask that you pay for your makeup or nail service in advance of arriving for your appointment by BACS transfer or Paypal.
+- In order to minimise the handling of cash, I would ask that you pay for your makeup or nail service in advance of arriving for your appointment by BACS transfer.

 - Cash payments are still accepted.
 If you would prefer to pay this way, please ensure that you have the correct amount available.

-- To help contain spread of the COVID-19 virus, it is now mandatory that all clients check in on arrival by scanning our QR code using the NHS COVID-19 app or by supplying their full contact details in advance.
+- To help contain spread of the COVID-19 virus, clients are requested to check in on arrival by scanning our QR code using the NHS COVID-19 app or by supplying their full contact details in advance.